4thel00z/statez/README.md

 ## Motivation

 All the statemachine packages for python look weird and do too much stuff.
-This one is simple (and synchronous).
+This one is simple (and can even support asynchronous transitions).

 ## Installation